 Who Is Rachel Weisz?

 Actress Rachel Weisz was born on March 7, 1970, in London, England.
 Her father's family fled Hungary to England to escape Nazi persecution.
 In college, she founded a student drama group and appeared in several plays in the West End.
-Her stage work includes the role of the mentally unstable Catherine in Tennessee Williams' Suddenly Last Summer and Evelyn in Neil LaBute's The Shape of Things.
+Her stage work included the role of the mentally unstable Catherine in Tennessee Williams' Suddenly Last Summer and Evelyn in Neil LaBute's The Shape of Things.

 After appearing on television, notably on the BBC series Scarlet and Black with Ewan McGregor, Weisz made her cinematic debut in 1995's Chain Reaction.
-She followed with a riveting performance as a spoiled teenager in Bernardo Bertolucci's Stealing Beauty.
-Other notable films include Swept from the Sea, The Mummy franchise, Enemy at the Gates, About a Boy and Constantine.
-In 2005, her starring turn in The Constant Gardener, a film adaptation of John le Carré's thriller set in the slums of Kenya, earned her an Academy Award for Best Supporting Actress.
+She followed with a riveting performance as a spoiled teenager in Bernardo Bertolucci's Stealing Beauty (1996), and went on to star in features like Swept from the Sea (1997), The Mummy (1999), Enemy at the Gates (2001), About a Boy (2002) and Constantine (2005).

-Since then Weisz has continued working steadily, starring in films such as The Fountain, The Lovely Bones, The Bourne Legacy, and Oz the Great and Powerful.
+Weisz has continued working steadily, starring in films such as The Fountain (2006), The Lovely Bones (2009), The Bourne Legacy (2012), Oz the Great and Powerful (2013) and Disobedience (2017).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!